scikit-build/scikit-build-core/README.md

 used to set extra CMake args. `ARCHFLAGS` is used to specify macOS universal2 or cross-compiles, just like setuptools.

+You can also specify `[[tool.scikit-build.overrides]]`` to customize values for different systems.
+See the docs for details.

 ## Other projects for building

 Scikit-build-core is a binary build backend.
 There are also other binary build